Frequently Asked Questions

 About the Data

-The PDC is currently available on Data.Medicare.gov and contains general and performance information publicly reported on doctor and clinician profile pages on Care Compare.
-Additional performance information such as Final Scores and performance category scores is also available in the PDC.
+The Provider Data Catalog (PDC) is currently available on Data.Medicare.gov and contains general and performance information publicly reported on the Medicare.gov compare tool doctor and clinician profile pages.
+The PDC also includes additional performance information such as final scores and performance category scores, as well as data about facility affiliations and procedures of interest performed by doctors and clinicians.

 How do I update general information about my group or myself?

 Groups can update their legal business name, affiliated clinicians, and addresses via PECOS.
-Groups should email QPP@cms.hhs.gov if they would like to have a “Doing Business As” (DBA) name appear on their Care Compare profile page.
+Groups should email QPP@cms.hhs.gov if they would like to have a “Doing Business As” (DBA) name appear on their profile page.

 How do I remove personal contact information?

-Care Compare: Doctors and Clinicians and the Provider Data Catalog
+The Compare Tool on Medicare.gov and the Provider Data Catalog

 What is the history of public reporting performance information for doctors, clinicians, and groups?